GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 But the next time around, expect the Bond Network to be savvy to your efficiency gains.

 You bore the fruit.
-But you still bear the appropriate costs given your efficiency gains and expected token usage, tightening your timeline based on your expected higher efficiency.
+But you also bear the appropriate constraints given your efficiency gains, tightening your next BRLA timeline.

-You maintain your proprietary competitive edge, yet the system doesn't collapse due to untracked efficiency gains devaluing the currency.
+You maintain your competitive edge until the skills naturally proliferate through the fleet (like people, robots can learn from one another), yet the system doesn't collapse due to untracked efficiency gains devaluing the currency.

 ---